 Budgeting your finances accurately is essential if you are starting over.
 Are you prepared for a down payment on a new house?
 What about a new vehicle?
 What about your joint credit card?

-Determining what you may need in the long-term can help you make those difficult decisions in your divorce such as child support, asset division, spousal maintenance, etc.
+Determining what you may need in the long term can help you make those difficult decisions in your divorce, such as child support, asset division, spousal maintenance, etc.

 You should meet with your lawyer and possibly an accountant or financial planner to discuss your financial goals post-divorce.
 It is best to think of what your life looks like one year, five years, and maybe even ten years post-divorce.
-You should keep the goals you set out for yourself in the beginning throughout your divorce and remember your bottom line.
+You should keep the goals you set out for yourself throughout your divorce and remember your bottom line.

 Think About How COVID-19 Affects Your Divorce

 It's no secret that COVID-19 has impacted the United States tremendously.
 Over 40 million Americans have lost their jobs.
-The economy is suffering amongst many other things.
+The economy is suffering, amongst many other things.
 Unfortunately, this pandemic can also impact your divorce.

 Ask your lawyer how the pandemic may affect your divorce.
 Consulting a financial professional who focuses on economic trends, like an investment specialist, might also help you understand how COVID-19 will impact your divorce financially.

-Divorce is never easy but we are here to make the process as “simple” as the name suggests.
+Divorce is never easy, but we are here to make the process as “simple” as the name suggests.
 Planning for your divorce by utilizing the above steps can make the process less stressful and enable you to navigate the process with more confidence.